EmreSakarya/bethe-bloch-analysis/README.md

 ### Running the Simulation
     python src/bethe_solver.py

-This script will run the phase change simulations, calculate stopping power curves for Protons and Alphas, and save the result graph to the `docs/` folder.
+This script will run the phase change simulations and save the result graph (`fig1_phase_change.png`) to the main directory.

 ---